AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 #### Gear and Weapons

-Does your character have any useful **<span style="font-variant:small-caps;">Gear</span>**?
+Does your character have any useful ***Gear***?
 Think of some things your character might have in his possession that he might somehow find useful.
 These can be personal items, tools, survival gear, soda cans, gas cans, bubblegum and just about anything you can possibly think of.
 Run these by the CiC first, and if she approves, write them down on your sheet.
-You can start with a number of items equal to your **<span style="font-variant:small-caps;">Savvy</span>** rank.
+You can start with a number of items equal to your ***Savvy*** rank.

 Don’t forget to keep track of those Gear slots!
 Every character has a limited number of slots, and each piece of Gear uses a slot.
 Hand-held things like Pistols, Lighters, Walkie-Talkies and anything smaller take up one slot, shotguns and rusty pipes and shovels take up two slots, bazookas take up three, and so on.
 Some items like sidepacks and backpacks and survival vests don’t take slots, and instead give additional bonus slots – one from a fanny pack, three from a backpack, etc.